-It’s the 9th March 2015, the day we have been waiting for.
+It’s the day we have been waiting for.
 I had been induced two days prior due to high blood pressure, but today will be the day we meet our baby.
 The little baby we have been so desperately trying for for the past 3 years.

-We had our first child in 2010, a healthy (big) baby, Ella-Rose Corbin.
-She has been desperate to become a big sister for as long as I can remember; blowing out birthday candles wishing for a sibling that she could love, cuddle and feed.
-Today was going to be that day, except it’s going to be a little different to how we had all imagined…
+We had our first child five years earlier, a healthy (big) baby, Ella-Rose.
+She has been desperate to become a big sister for as long as I can remember; blowing out birthday candles and wishing for a sibling that she could love, cuddle and feed.
+Today was going to be that day, except it was going to be a little different to how we had all imagined…

 Just after 10pm, our 8lb 2 baby boy was delivered, placed onto my chest, and I leaned down and kissed his head.
 I still remember exactly how this felt, my lips touching his cold, wet skin.